Tips for Developing Effective Contact Centre Team Leaders

 It’s a challenging role, balancing the needs of the people against the needs of the business.

-Contact centre Team Leaders can be called upon to be coach, mentor, motivator, boss, friend, scheduler, analyst and reporter to name a few.
+Contact centre Team Leaders can be called upon to be a coach, mentor, motivator, boss, friend, scheduler, analyst and reporter to name a few.

 There are indeed a wide variety of skills needed to shine in a Team Leader role but often it is a role with little training and even less recognition.